ikluft/LongitudeTZ/docs/README.md

 # Longitude-based Time Zones
 Many people are tired of changing their clocks twice a year for daylight time.
 DST is an antiquated tradition [which we now know doesn't do any good](https://www.webmd.com/sleep-disorders/news/20211105/harmful-effects-of-daylight-savings).
 Anyone can look up sunrise and sunset times for events that need to be scheduled around daylight.

-The only way we'll have the choice to opt-out of Daylight Saving Time is if there's an alternative standard allowing us to stay on Standard Time.
+While there have been proposals for regional and national governments to repeal Daylight Saving Time, it hasn't made progress.
+One way to have the choice to opt-out of Daylight Saving Time is if there's an alternative standard allowing us to stay on Standard Time.

 This is intended to make such an alternative.
 I'm running the idea up the flagpole.
-We'll see how many salutes it gets.
-Meanwhile this project is making softwarein various programming languages toward enabling the possibility.
+Meanwhile this project is making software in various programming languages toward enabling the possibility.

-National and regional governments continue to cling to daylight saving time partly because almost everyone else has such a standard.
+National and regional governments continue to cling to Daylight Saving Time mainly out of habit - this is how things have been done.
 In this age where our computers and cell phones are integral to scheduling, we really only need a de-facto standard. _It is possible to just stop using DST_, and let our computers convert the times to and from others who continue to use DST.
 Fortunately, there are standards we can build upon.

 * Lines of longitude are a well-established standard.
 * Ships at sea use "nautical time" based on time zones 15 degrees of longitude wide.
 * Time zones (without daylight saving offsets) are based on average solar noon at the Prime Meridian.
 Standard Time in each time zone lines up with average solar noon on the meridian at the center of each time zone, at 15-degree of longitude increments.